New Testament: Priests

 Approximately 11 references

-Priest and father of John the Baptist.
-While serving in the Temple, the angel Gabriel appeared and announced that his wife Elizabeth would bear a son.
-Struck mute for doubting the promise, his speech returned when he confirmed the baby's name as John.
-His song of praise (the Benedictus, Luke 1:67-79) celebrates God's faithfulness to his covenant.
+Priest of the division of Abijah and father of John the Baptist.
+While serving his rotation in the Temple, the angel Gabriel appeared and announced that his elderly wife Elizabeth would bear a son.
+Zechariah doubted the promise and was struck mute; his speech returned only after the child was born and he confirmed in writing that the boy's name was John.
+His song of praise — the Benedictus (Luke 1:67–79) — is a celebration of God's faithfulness to his covenant with Israel.

 Key references: Luke 1:5, Luke 1:12, Luke 1:13, Luke 1:18, Luke 1:21, Luke 1:40, Luke 1:59, Luke 1:67, Luke 3:2, Luke 11:51 (and 1 more)